CogentRedTester/mpv-scripts/README.md

 # My Lua scripts:

+## after-playback
+Sends commands to nircmd (windows only) on playback finish.
+Commands include sleep, hibernate, shutdown, lock.
+Full list is in the file

 ## change-refresh

 Uses nircmd (windows only) to change the resolution and refresh rate of the monitor to match the playing video.